seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 765 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 766 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 761+4=765
+//// 762+4=766

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 33 (2024, Thursday, November 21st at 08:19 pm PST)
+//// File version: 34 (2024, Friday, November 22nd at 07:35 pm PST)
-//// Line count (including blank lines and compiler line): 1,053
+//// Line count (including blank lines and compiler line): 1,055

 //// ----------------------------------------------------- \\\\